 A product roadmap communicates how a product is likely to evolve across several major releases.
 Unlike the release plan, it is a product plan that looks beyond an individual project or release: It describes the journey you want to take your product on over the next 12 months or so—much like a roadmap helps you plan a road trip.

 Product roadmaps vary in their format.
-I prefer to work with goal-oriented roadmaps (also called theme-based roadmaps).
+I prefer to work with goal-oriented roadmaps (also called outcome-based roadmaps).
 As their name suggests, these roadmaps focus on the goals the upcoming releases should provide.
 The picture below shows the GO Product Roadmap, a specific goal-oriented roadmap format that I have created.
 You can download the roadmap template from romanpichler.com/tools or by clicking on the following image.

 Let’s take a quick look at the rows of the GO roadmap in the picture above from top to bottom.
 The first row captures the date or the time frame when a new product release should be available—for example, 1 March 2015, or first quarter 2015.
 As explained in my post 10 Tips for Creating an Agile Product Roadmap, I recommend using dates or timeframes on internal product roadmaps and omitting them on external ones, that is, on roadmaps that are shown to (prospective) customers.
 The second row states the name of the release like iOS 9.3 or Windows 10 mentioned before.